 \section{Conclusion}

-In this paper, we introduce CTForensics, a comprehensive dataset for evaluating the generalization of CT forgery detection methods across diverse generative models, which includes ten representative generative approaches and a total of 75,990 images.
-We also propose ESF-CTFD, an efficient detector that integrates wavelet, spatial, and frequency-domain cues to capture CT-specific forgery artifacts.
-Extensive experiments demonstrate that ESF-CTFD consistently outperforms existing methods and exhibits strong generalization and robustness under realistic and perturbed clinical settings.
+In this paper, we present CTForensics, a comprehensive dataset for AI-generated CT image detection that supports generalization evaluation across ten representative generative models and 75,990 images.
+We further propose ESF-CTFD, a CT-oriented detector that integrates a Wavelet-Enhanced Central Stem, Multi-Scale Spatial Aggregation, and a Frequency-Aware Prediction Block to model local residual, anatomical, and spectral forgery cues.
+Extensive experiments show that ESF-CTFD outperforms existing detectors and maintains strong generalization under both clean and perturbed test settings.
+These findings highlight the importance of CT-specific forensic modeling for trustworthy medical image analysis. \textbf{Future Work.} In the future, we will extend CTForensics to 3D volume-level detection to model inter-slice consistency and anatomical coherence.
+We will also include more CT generative models and clinical deployment scenarios to further evaluate real-world robustness.